Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Introduction

-Neutrinos provide such an independent avenue for the determination of the internal structure of the Earth, through their absorption and oscillations.
-The large cross sections of neutrinos at energies above a few TeV~\cite{Gandhi:1995tf} give rise to the attenuation of neutrinos passing through the Earth.
-Using this to probe the internal structure of the Earth has been proposed~\cite{Placci:1973,Volkova:1974xa}, and detailed studies involving neutrinos from different sources, such as man-made neutrinos~\cite{Placci:1973,Volkova:1974xa,Nedyalkov:1981,Nedyalkov:1981pp,Nedyalkov:1981yy,Nedialkov:1983,Krastev:1983,DeRujula:1983ya,Wilson:1983an,Askarian:1984xrv,Volkova:1985zc, Tsarev:1985yub,Borisov:1986sm,Tsarev:1986xg,Borisov:1989kh,Winter:2006vg}, extraterrestrial neutrinos~\cite{Wilson:1983an,Kuo:1995,Crawford:1995,Jain:1999kp,Reynoso:2004dt}, and atmospheric neutrinos~\cite{Gonzalez-Garcia:2007wfs,Borriello:2009ad,Takeuchi:2010,Romero:2011zzb} have been carried out.
+Neutrinos provide such an independent avenue for the determination of the internal structure of Earth, through their absorption and oscillations.
+The large cross sections of neutrinos at energies above a few TeV~\cite{Gandhi:1995tf} give rise to the attenuation of neutrinos passing through Earth.
+Using this to probe the internal structure of Earth has been proposed~\cite{Placci:1973,Volkova:1974xa}, and detailed studies involving neutrinos from different sources, such as man-made neutrinos~\cite{Placci:1973,Volkova:1974xa,Nedyalkov:1981,Nedyalkov:1981pp,Nedyalkov:1981yy,Nedialkov:1983,Krastev:1983,DeRujula:1983ya,Wilson:1983an,Askarian:1984xrv,Volkova:1985zc, Tsarev:1985yub,Borisov:1986sm,Tsarev:1986xg,Borisov:1989kh,Winter:2006vg}, extraterrestrial neutrinos~\cite{Wilson:1983an,Kuo:1995,Crawford:1995,Jain:1999kp,Reynoso:2004dt}, and atmospheric neutrinos~\cite{Gonzalez-Garcia:2007wfs,Borriello:2009ad,Takeuchi:2010,Romero:2011zzb}, have been carried out.
 This is often referred to as ``Earth tomography''~\cite{DeRujula:1983ya}.
-The absorption of multi-TeV neutrinos in the Earth was used by IceCube to ``measure the mass of the Earth using neutrinos''~\cite{Gonzalez-Garcia:2007wfs,Donini:2018tsg}.
-The exploration of Earth structure using diffraction patterns produced by coherent neutrino scattering inside Earth's matter has been found to be technologically not feasible~\cite{Fortes:2006}.
+In Ref.~\cite{Donini:2018tsg}, the authors used the absorption of TeV-PeV neutrinos inside Earth, using one year of IceCube data, to determine its mass using weak interactions for the first time.
+Their results on the mass of Earth (with a 24\% error) are in agreement with present gravitational measurements.
+The exploration of Earth structure using diffraction patterns produced by coherent neutrino scattering inside Earth's matter does not seem to be technologically feasible~\cite{Fortes:2006}.